The fretboard is the part of the guitar where all the action happens.

 Table of Contents

-Whichever you have, these little dots help you navigate around the fingerboard.
-Typically they appear on frets 3, 5, 7, 9 at intervals of a tone (2 frets).
+First, look for the dots, they’re there to help you.
+Most guitars have these dot inlays (or some other shape) that help you navigate your way around the fingerboard.
+Typically they appear at frets 3, 5, 7, 9 at intervals of a tone (2 frets), but this can vary.

-The 12th fret typically has two dots because, as we already discussed, its sort of special.
+The 12th fret typically has two dots to symbolize the octave.
 They’re also a tone and a semi-tone (3 frets) from the 9th.

 First, we’re going to learn the natural notes on the bottom E string (the thickest).
 Natural refers to the fact they’re not sharps of flats.
 For now, just learn these seven: F – G – A – B – C – D – E. They’re all separated by 2 frets, except from B to C, where there’s what we call a semi-tone (1 fret).